pubmania/a_diabetics_journal/docs/Recipes/Snacks and Sides/recipe_006_fries.md

 >> Category: Continental
 >> Type: Vegetarian

-Cut @Swede or Celeriac{500%gms(1 Large)} into long fries sized pieces using #knife{}.
+Cut @Celeriac{500%gms(1 Large)} into long fries sized pieces using #knife{}.
+-- One can also use Swede instead of Celeriac, although Swede has slighly higher carbs.

 Wash and dry the cut pieces and place them in #Air Fryer{} basket.

 Add @Extra Virgin Olive Oil{6%tablespoons}, @Pink Himalayan Salt{1%teaspoon}.

-Mix it well so the surface of Celeriac / Swede is all coated with the oil.
+Mix it well so the surface of Celeriac is all coated with the oil.

 Put it on air fry at 180 C for ~{25-30%minutes}.